wavemaker/docs/learn/on-premise/vmware-esxi/launching-instances-in-esxi-iso.md

 ---
 title: "WaveMaker Enterprise Setup on VMware ESXi using ISO"
 id: ""
-sidebar_label: "Setup on ESXi ISO"
+sidebar_label: "Preparing infrastructure on VMware ESXi using ISO"
 ---
 ---